Acupuncture and Homoeopathy – which is best?

 Get in the habit of adding them to the dishes you eat!

-When you are back to balance continue to avoid Cold Foods and eating food that is Cold to the touch.
+When you are back to balance continue to avoid Cold Foods and to avoid any food or drink that is Cold to the touch.
 It is vital to preserve the yang energy of your Stomach.

 And, of course, keep moving, keep warm and don’t get cold.